 When the grade point average is above 3.0 (3.61 for nonresidents) applicants to non-impacted programs are exempt from the test requirement.
-However, students are urged to take the SAT I or ACT since campuses use test results for advisement and placement purposes.
+However, students are urged to take the SAT or ACT and provide the scores of such tests to each CSU to which they seek admission.
+Eligibility Index Table for California High School Graduates or Residents of California